nyu-software-engineering/course-materials/slides/unit-testing.md

 --

-In actuality, there will be multiples test cases for every possible variety of valid and invalid input.
+In actuality, there will usually be **many test cases** per production function for every possible variety of valid and invalid input.

 ---